 Webinars are used as a vehicle to present documents such as videos, voice notes and presentations.
 They give businesses the opportunity to educate customers or attendees about the value of a specific product.
 They also allow attendees to put a face to the name and build personal relationships in real-time, even if it’s not in-person.
 Primarily utilized to educate potential customers, webinars can assist in captivating a large audience in addition to generating leads for your business.

 So how do you host an effective webinar?
-Start by following the best practices below:
+Start by following the best practices outlined below:

 Webinars have plenty of uses and are applicable to any industry where communicating to an audience is a key factor for professional success.
 Before you schedule a webinar, decide what your goal is.
-Are you educating the audience about your business?
-Are you demonstrating your product to customers or generating leads for your business?
-The end goal should be a deciding factor of how the presentation will unfold.
+Do you want to educate the audience about your business or a key topic of concern?
+Do you hope to demonstrate how to use your product or service to help customers overcome challenges?
+Do you want to generate leads for your business?
+The end goal should be a deciding factor of how the presentation will unfold and what content and visual aids your webinar will incorporate.

 It’s becoming increasingly harder to keep your audience’s attention for longer periods of time.
-Keep your presentation to an hour at most and leave room for Q&A at the end.
-If you don’t have enough time for a Q&A, be sure to include contact information so attendees can reach out to you post-webinar.
+Keep your presentation to an hour at most and try to leave room for a brief Q&A at the end.
+Sometimes webinar attendees may be shy about asking questions, so have a few canned questions ready to go to kicks things off and inspire others to ask for further clarification on their areas of concern.

-Hosting a webinar that presents information on a general topic is less likely to have an increased turnout.
-Choosing a highly specific topic that allows you to go into detail will make it easier for your audience to stay focused.
+Hosting a webinar that presents information on a general topic is not likely to have an impressive turnout.
+Choosing a highly specific and relevant topic that allows you to go into detail will make it easier for your audience to stay focused.
 As such, it minimizes the chance of skewing away from the topic at hand and avoids tangents.

 Webinars are a great tool to use to position your company as an authority in your industry, which is why it’s important to confirm a subject matter expert that is skilled and knowledgeable in the field.
 Ensure that your presenter is well-versed in the topic and is comfortable presenting and talking on camera.